vinayakmishra4/DS-ML-COURSE/Math-for-Data-Analysis/Basic-Probability-For-Data-Science/Basic-Probability-For-Data-Science.md

 ## 📌 Overview

-Probability is a branch of mathematics that deals with uncertainty.
-In **data science and machine learning**, it plays a crucial role in:
+Probability helps us understand uncertainty and randomness in data.
+It is a **core foundation of data science and machine learning** used for:

-* Making predictions 📈
+* 📈 Predictions
-* Classifying data 🧠
+* 🧠 Classification
-* Handling uncertainty ⚡
+* ⚡ Handling uncertainty
-* Improving model accuracy 🎯
+* 🎯 Improving model performance

 ---